bertvv/ansible-role-bind/README.md

   - name: acme.com
     primaries:
       - 172.17.0.2
+    networks:
+      - "172.17"
 ```

 ### Hosts

-Host names that this DNS server should resolve can be specified in `hosts` as a list of dicts with fields `name`, `ip`,  `aliases` and `sshfp`.
+Host names that this DNS server should resolve can be specified in `bind_zones.hosts` as a list of mappings with keys `name:`, `ip:`,  `aliases:` and `sshfp:`.
 Aliases can be CNAME (default) or DNAME records.

 To allow to surf to `http://example.com/`, set the host name of your web server to `'@'` (must be quoted!).
 In BIND syntax, `@` indicates the domain name itself.

-If you want to specify multiple IP addresses for a host, add entries to `bind_zone_hosts` with the same name (e.g. `priv01` in the code snippet).
+If you want to specify multiple IP addresses for a host, add entries to `bind_zones.hosts` with the same name (e.g. `priv01` in the code snippet).
 This results in multiple A/AAAA records for that host and allows [DNS round robin](http://www.zytrax.com/books/dns/ch9/rr.html), a simple load balancing technique.
 The order in which the IP addresses are returned can be configured with role variable `bind_rrset_order`.

 ### Networks

-As you can see, not all hosts are in the same network.
-This is perfectly acceptable, and supported by this role.
-All networks should be specified in `networks` (part of `bind_zones` dict), though, or the host will not get a PTR record for reverse lookup.
+As you can see, not all hosts are in the same subnet.
+This role will generate suitable reverse lookup zones for each subnet.
+All subnets should be specified in `bind_zones.networks`, though, or the host will not get a PTR record for reverse lookup.

 Remark that only the network part should be specified here!
 When specifying a class B IP address (e.g. "172.16") in a variable file, it must be quoted.
 Otherwise, the Yaml parser will interpret it as a float.

 Based on the idea and examples detailed at <https://linuxmonk.ch/wordpress/index.php/2016/managing-dns-zones-with-ansible/> for the gdnsd package, the zone files are fully idempotent, and thus only get updated if "real" content changes.

-### Zone delgation
+### Zone delegation

 To delegate a zone to a DNS server, it is sufficient to create a `NS` record (under delegate) which is the equivalent of: